skorokithakis/Reverend/examples/readme.txt

-This bried readme is designed to help you get started with using the Reverend training and testing UI.
+This brief readme is designed to help you get started with using the Reverend training and testing UI.